exilesprx/exilesprx.github.io/index.md

 While you might not see projects explicitly related to Linux, I am always focused on learning anything Linux.

+### Exercism, Advent of Code, Project Euler

+I enjoy using each listed platform to learn new languages.
+They provide interesting and challenging problems to work through.
+Sometimes, you learn more than just a programming language!

 ## Tech Stack

 I enjoy working with a variety of technologies.
 Here are some of my favorites: